Rebels hold serve to sweep Athletics - Austin Daily Herald

 Rebels hold serve to sweep Athletics

-LYLE — The Southland volleyball team bounced back from a slow start in the opening game to run out to a convincing victory over Lyle-Pacelli boy scores of 25-13, 25-16, 25-10 Tuesday.
+LYLE — The Southland volleyball team bounced back from a slow start in the opening game to run out a convincing victory over Lyle-Pacelli by scores of 25-13, 25-16, 25-10 Tuesday.

-The Athletics jumped out to an 11-7 lead early on, but the Rebels (2-3 overall) had a big answer when Lynsey Wilson stepped up to the service line and put together an 11-point serving run that put her team up 18-12.
+The Athletics jumped out to an 11-7 lead early, but the Rebels (2-3 overall) had a big answer when Lynsey Wilson stepped up to the service line and put together an 11-point serving run that put her team up 18-12.

 “After we got a few kills, we fed off that energy,” said Wilson, who added eight digs.
 “I felt a little pressure at the serving line, but once it kept going over and over and they were making mistakes on their own, I felt a lot better about my serves.
 I was feeling a lot better about serving it.”